 Smoking Pellets.
-Use pecan, cherry or apple wood for the best results.
+Use traditional red oak, pecan, cherry or apple wood chips for the best results.
 You can also use hickory.
-However, I would avoid any of the more intense smoke flavors such as mesquite.
+For a good smoke flavor, I would avoid any wood pellets with a more intense smoke flavor, such as mesquite.

 Thermometer.
-You need a heat-proof thermometer that can be inserted and left in the tri tip while it is being smoked.
+You need a heat-proof meat thermometer that can be inserted and left in the tri tip while it is being smoked.
 A digital thermometer is the only way to check your meat temperature.

 Trim.
 Use a sharp knife to trim any silver skin that is on the roast or ask your butcher to do it.
 Do not trim off all the fat as you will want a fair amount to keep basting the roast while it is smoking.